moostrik/ofxPvAPI/README.md

 *	Turn off the Firewall!
 *	When setting persistentIP to false, unplug and replug the the camera.
 *	When setting persistentIP to true make sure you know what you are doing.
-*	The default pixel format is mono, deal with it.
+*	The default pixel format is mono.
 *	According to the driver attribute document the autoGain should work together with the autoExposure for best lightness result.
 In my experiments using them simultanious gives weird results.
 *	The example has no initial settings.XML file, save (right upper corner of the ofxGui) to create one.
 *	The cameras don't work great on wifi, but on low resolutions they might work.